gaaliciA1990/SU_MS_ProgramWork/README.md

-# SU_MS_ProgramWork
+# Seattle University Master's of Science in Computer Science Program Work
-All of the project and class work from my master's program in CS from Seattle University.
-All projects have detailed ReadMe files.
-Below is a brief intro to each.
+All of the project and class work from my master's program in CS, with a specialization in Software Engineering, from Seattle University.
+Most projects have detailed ReadMe files and below are brief intros to each project.

 ## Artifical Intelligence
 PacMan Project building up from basic level searches (DFS, BFS, ect) to Multi-Agent Searches, to Reinforced Learning.